a1cd/wpiplanner/README.md

 The data provided by the JSON feed is converted to the XML format desired by the Planner application using a converter application I've written, which has its own repository [here](https://github.com/Jmckeen8/WorkdayToPlannerConverter).
 Other minor modifications have been made to the Planner application itself, namely to show seat totals by course component when viewing schedules instead of showing a single set of seat totals for an entire section.

 Questions/Feedback/Bug Reports:
 Josh:
 Email: jdmckeen@wpi.edu
 Discord: Jmckeen#9470
 Reddit: u/Jmckeen8

+Nick:
-Nick: nmmarkou@wpi.edu
+Email: nmmarkou@wpi.edu
 Discord: nMM456#9212